mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Syntax**: `origin_connect_timeout time;` <br/>
 **Default**: `origin_connect_timeout 5s;` <br/>
-**Context**: http, server, location
+**Context**: http, server

-This is a wrapper of the [proxy_connect_timeout](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_connect_timeout) directive.
+This is an enhancement of the [proxy_connect_timeout](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_connect_timeout) directive.
 It defines a timeout for establishing a connection with the origin server.
-The value is limited to an integer in [1,30] followed by ‘s’.
+The value is limited to an integer in [1,15] followed by ‘s’.
+We made sure that the entire chain of connections respects this timeout value.
+Currently, this directive is not supported at the location level.

 ### `origin_fast_route`